Code-Institute-Submissions/MikeR94-CI-Project-Portfolio-2/README.md

 * [GitBash](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) - Terminal used to push changes to the GitHub repository.
 * [EmailJS](https://www.emailjs.com/) - Used to implement a working email system.
 * [removebg](https://www.remove.bg/) - Used to remove background images.
+* [Mobile Simulator](https://chrome.google.com/webstore/detail/mobile-simulator-responsi/ckejmhbmlajgoklhgbapkiccekfoccmk) - Used to test the quiz whilst on a mobile device
+* [Google Chrome DevTools](https://developer.chrome.com/docs/devtools/) - Used to test responsiveness and debug
+* [Responsive Design Checker](https://www.responsivedesignchecker.com/) - Used to test responsiveness

 [Back to top](<#contents>)